TheBayoumi/Sprints_RTOS_MC01/README.md

 3. In the ""xTaskIncrementTick"" function:

    -Make sure that as soon as a new task is available in the EDF ready list, a context switching should take place.

+>Verifying an EDF scheduler implementation

+1. Using analytical methods calculate the following for the given set of tasks:

+  -Calculate the system hyperperiod
+  -Calculate the CPU load
+  -Check system schedulability using URM and time demand analysis techniques (Assuming the given set of tasks are scheduled using a fixed priority rate monotonic scheduler)

+2. Using Simso offline simulator, simulate the given set of tasks assuming:

+  -Fixed priority rate monotonic scheduler "

+3. Using Keil simulator in run-time and the given set of tasks:

+  -Calculate the CPU usage time.

 ### Task List